mcollina/autocannon/README.md

 * `connections`: The amount of connections used (value of `opts.connections`).
 * `pipelining`: The number of pipelined requests used per connection (value of `opts.pipelining`).
 * `non2xx`: The number of non-2xx response status codes received.
+* `resets`: How many times the requests pipeline was reset due to `setupRequest` returning a falsey value.

 The histogram objects for `requests`, `latency` and `throughput` are [hdr-histogram-percentiles-obj](https://github.com/thekemkid/hdr-histogram-percentiles-obj) objects and have this shape: